 EBVs are minimally invasive medical devices used to treat emphysema, an advanced form of COPD.
-In 2023, there were around 100 million patients globally suffering from emphysema.
+The primary treatment approach for emphysema progresses from conservative management (bronchodilators, ICS, pulmonary rehabilitation, and oxygen therapy) to less invasive bronchoscopic lung volume reduction techniques (particularly EBV), with traditional surgical lung volume reduction reserved for select cases due to its higher risks.
+In 2024, there were around 100 million patients globally suffering from emphysema.
 The EBV procedure involves placing one-way valves in the airways of the most damaged lobes of the lungs.
 These valves allow air and secretions to escape during exhalation while blocking air entry during inhalation, leading to the collapse of the treated lobe and reduction of lung hyperinflation.

 EBV offers significant advantages over standard medical treatments, including improved survival rates, enhanced lung function, better quality of life, and increased exercise capacity.
 In 2018, Pulmonx's Zephyr[®] valve system was approved by the FDA, becoming the first EBV interventional medical device approved for emphysema.
-The global market for EBV treatment is substantial, with an estimated 40,000 patients having been treated with Zephyr[®] valves alone as of 2023.
+The global market for EBV treatment is substantial, with an estimated 56,000 patients having been treated with Zephyr[®] valves alone as of 2024.